AntnyGamer/TwitchCraft/README.md

 - If you have a world saved on the TwitchCraft Minecraft server, it may be affected

 _Commands for the bot can be found at https://rentry.co/bot-commands_
-_Thank you to Lil_KleinStein for inspiration for this mod, with his Minecraft streams inspiring the theme and creation!_
+_Thank you to Lil_KleinStein for inspiration for this bot, with his Minecraft streams inspiring the theme and creation!_

 Watch the trailer for the mod here!
 [TwitchCraft - Trailer](https://www.youtube.com/watch?v=HM2Um3Uf1hk)